1870s in Western fashion: Necktie gallery

-1873 portraits of members of the Legislative Assembly of Ontario illustrate the variety of fashionable neckwear (and facial hair).

 Children's fashion

 Infants continued to be dressed in flowing gowns, a style that continued into the early 20th century.
 Gender dress changes often did not occur until a child was five or six; however, in the later decades gender dress came much sooner.
 Girls' ages could be depicted often based on the length of their skirt.
 As the girls got older, they wore longer skirts.
 A four-year-old would wear her skirt slightly above knee length; ten to twelve at mid-knee; twelve to fifteen varied from below the knee to mid-calf; and by sixteen or seventeen, a girl's dress would be just above ankle length.
 The age of a boy could often be decided based on the length and type of trouser or how similar the attire was to that of a man's.
 Boys often dressed similar to adult males, as they too wore blazers and Norfolk jackets.

 Much influence on the styles of children's dress came from artist Kate Greenaway, an illustrator of children's books.
 She strongly influenced styles of young girls' dress, as she often showed girls dressed in empire styles in her books.
 The idea of children's dress being taken from books is also found is styles such as the Little Lord Fauntleroy suit which was worn by the hero of a children's book published in 1885-86.